friflo/Friflo.Json.Fliox/Json.Tests/Provider/README.md

 # Test structure

-The unit test structure aims to support a complete implementation for a specific database.
+The unit test structure aims to guide implementation and validation of full functional provider for a specific database.
 The intended order to implement a database provider:

 | database command                                                                              | unit test class                               |